qalle2/nes-kallepaint/README.md

 By default, the screen is filled with the first color of the first subpalette.

 ## How to use
 There are three modes.
 Press select at any time to cycle between them.
+However, beginners are advised to stick to the default mode (paint mode) for quite a while before experimenting with the other modes.

 ### Paint mode
 ![paint mode](snap1.png)

 The program starts in this mode.
-The cursor reflects the selected brush size and paint color.
+The cursor is a small or medium non-blinking square.
+It reflects the selected brush size and paint color.

 Buttons:
 * up/down/left/right: move cursor (hold down to move repeatedly)
-* start: toggle between small and large brush (1&times;1 pixels and 2&times;2 pixels)
+* start: toggle between small and large brush
-* B: change paint color (0 &rarr; 1 &rarr; 2 &rarr; 3 &rarr; 0)
+* B: increment paint color (there are four colors per subpalette)
-* A: paint at cursor using selected color and brush
+* A: paint at cursor using selected color and brush (can be held down while moving the cursor)
 * select: switch to attribute edit mode

 Note: the cursor is invisible if it is on a pixel of the same color.